doubleyewdee/doubleyewdee.github.io/_posts/2022-10-27-a-farewell-tweet.md

 I'm not really on any other social networks (Mastodon / CounterSocial / etc) right now.
 I think I might be done with them for good, we'll see.
 I'll keep posting here, and maybe I'll post more!

+*EDIT 2023-04-26*: Turns out I was full of shit and I'm trying out Bluesky for that good classic Twitter vibe without a petulant billionaire owner fucking it up. [@wd.teleri.net](https://bsky.app/profile/wd.teleri.net) is me.

 ## why leave?

 In the summer of '22 (oof) I took a ~90% Twitter break, deleted the app from every device but my iPad, and broadly stayed offline.
 I think it was net beneficial for my mental health.
 The reason I did this to begin with was that I had caught myself awake in bed at 5am, still not asleep, refreshing the damn bird site and looking for that next hit of bad news.
 Doomscrolling personified.
 I would literally swipe back to my phone's home screen, only to immediately find my fingers, almost unconsciously, swiping right back to the bird app.